Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 All references to the old types must be changed to the new types, although usually these types are not referenced, since they only contain extension methods.

-## Removing a behaviour from the pipeline is obsolete
+## Removing a behavior from the pipeline is obsolete

 The `Remove` command is no longer available in `PipelineSettings`.
 In order to disable a behavior, [replace the behavior](/nservicebus/pipeline/manipulate-with-behaviors.md?version=core_8#disable-an-existing-step) with an empty one.